Kazutaka333/behavioral_cloning/README.md

 [flipped]: ./writeup_images/flipped.jpg
 [original]: ./writeup_images/original.jpg

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model